A swimmer who added a Tokyo Paralympic silver medal to the one she won at the 2016 Rio Games learned to swim at Droitwich Leisure Centre.

 She learned to swim, aged five, at Droitwich Leisure Centre and joined Droitwich Dolphins Swimming Club when she was eight, before being coached in Worcester.
 She attended sixth form at Droitwich Spa High School.

-Remarkably, she was the second former Droitwich Dolphins swimmer to medal this year after teenager Matt Richards won Olympic gold in the 4x200m freestyle relay (see ‘Sport’).
+Remarkably, she was the second former Droitwich Dolphins swimmer to medal in 2021 after teenager Matt Richards won Olympic gold in the 4x200m freestyle relay (see ‘Sport’).

 You can see Rebecca talking about her preparations for Tokyo below.
 It includes and an amazing picture of the swim spa being lifted over her Droitwich house.